-Flathead Marines, Inc., an organization supporting both active and non-active Marines based in Kalispell, Montana, received $10,000 from the Offutt Family Foundation after RDO Equipment Co.
+Flathead Marines, Inc., an organization supporting both active and non-active Marines based in Kalispell, Montana, received a grant from the Offutt Family Foundation after RDO Equipment Co.
 Parts Manager Mason Davis nominated them for a Community Builder Grant.

 Timothy Norton, Flathead Marines, Inc. treasurer and founding board member, says this grant helps to fund the organization’s operations costs, and create additional support.

 “We recently had a brother Marine attempt to end his own life and we had very limited funds to support his mother in her transportation and lodging,” Norton said.
 “This grant will allow us to provide for families in similar situations.”